 Texas law allows a limited number of admitted applicants who are citizens of Mexico and who can document financial need to receive an award which allows them to pay the same tuition as residents of the State of Texas.
-Other scholarships are not available for first-time international students.
-International students may apply for a limited number of scholarships after the completion of one academic year at Texas A&M. Additional information and application forms are available from International Student Services/Texas A&M University, 1226 TAMU, College Station, TX 77843-1226.
+Some scholarships are not available for first-time international students.
+All students are encouraged to complete on-line scholarship applications through the student Financial Aid Office.
+Additional information and application forms are available from International Student Services/Texas A&M University, 1226 TAMU, College Station, TX 77843-1226.
 Phone: 979-845-1825.
-Email: iss@iss.tamu.edu.
+Email: iss@tamu.edu.
+Website: international.tamu.edu/iss/